Attendance And Participation Policies

 Students enrolled in the programs of United Pacific College are required to adhere to the following attendance policy during the entire study period:

-· Failure to meet the requirements may result in a student failing a course, receiving a lower grade or being required to withdraw from the course.
+· Failure to meet the requirements will result in a student failing a course, receiving a lower grade or being required to withdraw from the course.

 · Instructor/Senior Educational Administrator is under no obligation to repeat allow make-up tests/quizzes/assignments for unexcused absences.